Effective Date: October 1, 2018

 UPDATE: The state has indicated they believe they can start enforcing their law as of 6/21/18 but they have not yet announced when they will require collection.

 UPDATE: North Dakota has announced that sales tax collection will be required for remote sellers that exceed $100,000 in taxable sales or 200 transactions shipped to the state.
-If you exceed one of these thresholds, and you are not registered and collecting North Dakota sales tax, you will need to be registered and begin collecting on October 1, 2018 or 60 days after you meet the threshold, whichever is later.
+If you exceed one of these thresholds, and you are not registered and collecting North Dakota sales tax, you will need to be registered and begin collecting on October 1, 2018 or 60 days after you meet the threshold, whichever is earlier.
 Read North Dakota’s full notice here.

 UPDATE: On March 14, 2019, the North Dakota Governor signed S.B.
 2191, which eliminated the 200 transaction sales tax economic nexus threshold, leaving only the $100,000 threshold, effective for tax years beginning after December 31, 2018.